 As buzz surrounding the album grew—bolstered by the music video for “Make Me Feel” and the lyrics to “Django Jane”—Janelle’s secrets were pulled into the spotlight.
 She came out as pansexual in a Rolling Stone article published the day before the album’s release, confirming her identity after years of pushing back against speculation.
 In “Don’t Judge Me,” she even goes as far as saying “Let’s reintroduce ourselves from a free point of view… Tattoo your love on my heart, let the rumors be true.”

 Beyond anything else, when you’re launching or re-launching your brand, every single thing you do needs to be flooded with authenticity.
 “I know you are, but what am I” started as a schoolyard refrain… but with some reframing, it opens up an opportunity to honestly assess what your company really is.
-We always start our client engagements by conducting an assessment of their brand and communications processes so we can establish a baseline and track progress as we work together.
+We always start our client engagements by conducting a SWOT assessment of their brand and communications processes so we can establish a baseline and track progress as we work together.
 Know exactly what you’re about, what you value, and how you plan to communicate with your audience moving forward, and then follow through on it confidently and consistently.

 You’ve got the answers to my confessions